Report: Officers told ‘stay way out’ as Silent Sam toppled

 CHAPEL HILL, N.C.
-(AP) — A broadcast outlet reports a North Carolina police chief told his officers to stand aside as protesters tore down a Confederate monument on the flagship campus of the University of North Carolina.
+(AP) — A police chief assisting with crowd control during a protest at the University of North Carolina told his officers to stand aside as protesters tore down a century-old Confederate monument, according to documents obtained by a television station.

-WRAL.com reported Wednesday evening its public records request obtained about 400 pages of emails and texts to and from Chapel Hill Police Chief Chris Blue.
-It says messages show Blue closely monitored the Aug.
-20 protest as his officers backed up UNC’s campus police before protesters tore down the statue known as “Silent” Sam.”
+The messages obtained by WRAL-TV show Chapel Hill Police Chief Chris Blue closely monitored the Aug.
+20 protest as his officers backed up the UNC police force that takes the lead in policing the Chapel Hill campus.
+The station used a public records request to obtain about 400 pages of emails and texts to and from Blue on the day of the protest and the day afterward.

-The statue was yanked down after several hundred demonstrators gathered, some raising banners to conceal the move.
+During the protest around the statue known as “Silent Sam” in a main campus quad, Blue instructed officers “Let’s give them lots of space” and “stay way out,” the messages show.

-WRAL reports Blue instructed officers “Let’s give them lots of space” and “stay way out.”
+At one point Blue sent a message saying Chapel Hill officers were “too close.”
+Shortly thereafter protesters pulled down the statue.

 Most Read Nation & World Stories